basarat/typescript-book/docs/const.md

 ### const

-`const` is a very welcome addition offered by ES6 / TypeScript.
+`const` is a very welcomed addition offered by ES6 / TypeScript.
 It allows you to be immutable with variables.
 This is good from a documentation as well as a runtime perspective.
 To use const just replace `var` with `const`:

 ```ts
 const foo = 123;